yc0/yc0.github.io/source/_posts/OpenShift-Administration.md

 - no delete/patch/update permission for projects and namespaces on Edit Role

 ## Service Account, SA

+When a person uses the command line or web console, their API token authenticates them to the OpenShift API.
+However, when a regular user’s credentials are not available, it is common for components to make API calls independently.
+For example:

+Replication controllers make API calls to create or delete pods Applications inside containers could make API calls for discovery purposes External applications could make API calls for monitoring or integration purposes Service accounts provide a flexible way to control API access without sharing a regular user’s credentials.

 - exist within **the scope of a project**
     - that is to say, if there're the SAs with the same name, they are totally different objects though.